illinoistech-itm/jhajek/itmd-521/syllabus/syllabus-01.md

 ## Course Student Outcomes

 At the outcome of this course, students will have a structured overview of distributed data-paradigms.
 You will be able to describe and explain the aspects of each paradigm and the tools used to run programs to query structured and unstructured data.
 You will be able to install, implement, and demonstrate the software that allows you to use these paradigms.
+You will be able to explain the concept of Data Engineering and the Data Life Cycle.

 ## Course Objectives

 Students completing this course will be able to:

-* Explain the Spark, MapReduce, and SQL data paradigms
 * Describe the task of a Data Engineer
 * Describe the life cycle and accumulation of data
 * Deploy a remote Spark Application to a Spark cluster